Language research and resources

-I have been an assistant professor at Korea University for over four years in the foreign languages department.
+I have been an assistant professor at Pukyong National University (부경대학교) in Busan, Korea, since 2020, in the Department of English Language & Literature.
+Previously, I was an EFL professor at Korea University for over four years in the foreign language department.
 I previously worked at the Korea University’s Center for Teaching and Learning, and before that, at Hanyang University.

 I studied at the University of Illinois (Urbana-Champaign), where I received an M.A. in Linguistics, and M.A. in TESOL, and a Ph.D. in Educational Psychology (focusing on psycholinguistics).